vdausmann/PIScO_Control_Center/docs/source/index.rst

 7. For Each Batch of Images
 ---------------------------

-- **Run Reader**: Reads batches of images concurrently.
+    a. **Run Reader**: Reads batches of images concurrently.
-- **Run Background Correction**: Applies background correction to enhance image quality.
+    b. **Run Background Correction**: Applies background correction to enhance image quality.
-- **Run Deconvolution (if enabled)**: Optionally applies deconvolution to further clarify image details.
+    c. **Run Deconvolution (if enabled)**: Optionally applies deconvolution to further clarify image details.
-- **Run Detection**: Performs the actual detection and segmentation of features in the images.
+    d. **Run Detection**: Performs the actual detection and segmentation of features in the images.

 8. Log Processing Time per Image
 --------------------------------